 I may earn money or products from the companies mentioned in this post.
 Please click my Disclosure Policy to learn more

 Drop cloth curtains are a beautiful way to add a little farmhouse charm to your home.
-The canvas material is a neutral tone, which will complement any colors you have in your home.
-If you want to add even more farmhouse charm check out these neutral farmhouse chic paint colors.
+The canvas material is a neutral tone, complementing any colors you have in your home.
+If you want to add even more farmhouse charm, check out these neutral farmhouse chic paint colors.
 They are the perfect starting point for creating a beautiful room.

 We all know I am a fan of Pinterest.
 I say it in just about every post I publish.
-But, I have a good reason to love it.
+But I have a good reason to love it.
 Let me explain.
-Like most other people I need some inspiration sometimes.
-No, I do not have all the ideas all the time, shocking right?
-Well, Pinterest is my go-to when I am needing a little something more.
-I’m always able to find so many inspiring pictures, take those, and use them to create my own vision.
+Like most other people, I sometimes need inspiration.
+No, I do not have all the ideas all the time.
+It’s shocking, right?
+Well, Pinterest is my go-to when I need a little something more.
+I can always find so many inspiring pictures, take those, and use them to create my own vision.

 Yes, drop cloth curtains.
-You’ve seen them, you know them, and I bet you love them too!
+You’ve seen and know them, and I bet you love them too!
 At first, it may seem a little bizarre.
-Why use drop clothes when you can easily run to target and buy a pair of normal curtains?
+Why use drop clothes when you can easily run to Target and buy a pair of normal curtains?

 Firstly, it’s the look.

-I love the expensive look these no-sew drop cloth curtains emit, I’d describe it as rustic elegance.
-The canvas fabric is fairly thick and heavy, making it perfect to use for curtains.
-The weight of the drop cloth allows them to hang beautifully and the thickness lets them hold their shape well.
-They also work amazingly for achieving the gorgeous puddled look, when they are slightly too long.
+I love the expensive look these no-sew drop cloth curtains emit; I’d describe it as rustic elegance.
+The canvas fabric is relatively thick and heavy, making it perfect for curtains.
+The weight of the drop cloth allows them to hang beautifully, and the thickness lets them hold their shape well.
+They also work amazingly to achieve the gorgeous puddled look when they are slightly too long.

 Secondly, they have a farmhouse look.

 Tieing into why I love the look, these no-sew drop cloth curtains scream farmhouse chic.
-(Yes, I love the farmhouse look) When I think of the farmhouse style, I picture clean crisp neutrals, and that’s exactly what drop cloth curtains are.
+(Yes, I love the farmhouse look) When I think of the farmhouse style, I picture clean, crisp neutrals, and that’s precisely what drop cloth curtains are.

 Thirdly, they are affordable.